This Article Is About Steps In Buying A House And Getting Qualified For A Mortgage

 The Role Of The Mortgage Processor

-A mortgage processor will be assigned to mortgage file:
+A mortgage processor will be assigned to the mortgage file:

-- The mortgage processor’s main job is to make sure that the file is ready and in a ready format for the mortgage underwriter
+The mortgage processor will be in contact with borrowers for any documents that he or she will require.
+The mortgage processor’s main job is to make sure that the file is ready and in a ready format for the mortgage underwriter.
+Once the underwriter gets assigned file, the mortgage underwriter will underwrite the mortgage loan application and issue a mortgage loan approval with as few conditions as possible.

 Conditional Loan Approval